North Zhili

-Beizhili, formerly romanized as Pei-chih-li, Pechili, Peichili, etc. and also known as North or Northern Zhili or Chih-li, was a historical province of the Ming Empire.
+Beizhili, formerly romanized as Pei-chih-li, Pechili, Peichili, etc. and also known as North or Northern Zhili or Chih-li, was a historical province of the Ming dynasty.
 Its capital was Beijing, from which it is also sometimes known as Beijing or Peking Province.
 Beizhili mostly covered the area of the Yuan province of Zhongshu—the "Central Administration"—and took its own name—Chinese for "Northern Directly Administered Area"—from Beijing's status as the Ming's national capital following the Yongle Emperor move there from Nanjing, which oversaw Nanzhili or the Southern Directly Administered Area.
-During the early Qing Dynasty, Beizhili's name was shortened Zhili after Nanjing lost its status as a secondary capital.
+In 1645, at the beginning of the Qing dynasty, the name of Beizhili was changed to Zhili.
 Under the Republic and People's Republic of China, it was divided into Hebei and the provincial-level municipalities of Beijing and Tianjin.
 (Small parts of what was once Beizhili were also ceded to Henan and Shandong.)